Anne Frank Malayalam Pdf Free Download

 The atmosphere is so oppressive, and sleepy and as heavy as lead.
 You don't hear a single bird singing outside, and a deadly close silence hangs everywhere, catching hold of me as if it will drag me down deep into an underworld.

-I knew the story of Anne Frank before reading this book.
+...moreI knew the story of Anne Frank before reading this book.
 In fact, I may have read some or all of it back in high school, but I cannot remember

-I knew the story of Anne Frank before reading this book.
+This is a powerful must read.
+It makes me wonder how many other diaries like this were written during the war that were lost during the holocaust, destruction of cities, purging of Jewish living spaces, etc. It is amazing that this narrative on life in hiding made it through and can represent all those who were in hiding and whose voices were never heard.I knew the story of Anne Frank before reading this book.
 In fact, I may have read some or all of it back in high school, but I cannot remember for sure.
 Back around 2006 or 2007 I took a trip to Europe and had a chance to visit the Anne Frank House.
 Unless you get a chance to visit in person, it is hard to understand exactly what the conditions were like and the size of the space.
 Anne Frank did a good job describing, but seeing is believing!

 Another interesting thing about reading this now is that we are in the middle of the Coronavirus quarantine.
 While many of us get a bit of cabin fever being asked to stay home, reading Anne Frank's words about being trapped in a small space for two years because of fear of death if found really puts it into perspective.
 But, at the same time, this might be a good time to revisit or read it for the first time because her frustrations with her family and situation may be a bit more understandable for those who have barely left the house in months.